All Writing

 A player who looks inconsistent in drills may actually have strong distraction resistance and strong sustained attention.
 The issue may be selective attention, choosing the wrong cue to focus on, or choosing cues in the wrong sequence.
 That player does not need to concentrate harder.
 They need to concentrate on something different, or in a different order.

-A player who looks inconsistent at a key transition in a drill — fine on the predictable exchange, poor when the situation changes — may actually have strong distraction resistance and no problem with sustained attention.
+A player who looks inconsistent at a key transition in a drill, fine on the predictable exchange but poor when the situation changes, may actually have strong distraction resistance and no problem with sustained attention.
 The issue may be selective attention failing at exactly the moment when the situation demands a shift.
 They are not concentrating less.
 They are concentrating on the wrong thing at the wrong moment, and because of that they cannot see what they need to see.
-Looking and paying attention are not the same thing — and noticing precisely what is there is a separate skill: sensory clarity.
+Looking and paying attention are not the same thing, and noticing precisely what is there is a separate skill: sensory clarity.

 The question "was I concentrated?" is almost never the most useful question to ask after a match or a practice session.
 More useful questions: which subskill broke down?
 Under what condition?
 At what point?
 Was I choosing the wrong thing to pay attention to, or was I choosing correctly but unable to hold it there when the pressure rose?